×

 Download our guides Your Next Career Accommodation Money and banking Cost of living Visas Employment Health and safety Language Life in Australia Studying Getting around Travel Advertise

-Australian Universities Crack Down on AI Software Cheating
+Australian Universities Crack Down on AI Plagiarism

 Australia’s leading universities are updating academic integrity policies in response to students using AI chatbots like ChatGPT to cheat in assessments.